talgautb/vexillum/README.md

 Done by [talgautb](https://twitter.com/talgautb).

-Free flags of the world on css.
+Free flags of the world on css with only one HTML tag (div).

 [Demo](http://talgautb.github.io/vexillum/demo/)
 =====